 The decision was made to develop the property in three (3) phases.
 Phase I consisted of the Fellowship Hall, Administrative Offices, Paved Parking Lot, and Landscaping.
 The first service was held in the Fellowship Hall on November 28, 1991, Thanksgiving Day.
 Phase II was completed in September 2001 and included the beautiful Sanctuary and Balcony (seating capacity 1800-2000), Offices, Bookstore, Prayer Chapel, and many other amenities.
 In 2001 Bethesda Temple officially changed its name to Bethesda Cathedral of the Apostolic Faith, Inc. Should the Lord tarry, Phase III of development is slated to include recreational facilities and a home for the elderly.
 We give all praise to God for this time of physical and spiritual growth in Him.

 The Lord is Faithful and through the devotion of our Founders, Suffragan Bishop Stewart Reese, Jr. and Lady Navoria Reese, the congregation of Bethesda has flourished and continues to be anointed.
 Bishop Stewart Reese, Jr. has consistently been recognized and honored throughout the community.
 Still, it takes a dedicated and spiritual man of God to follow the leading of God’s Spirit.
 After experiencing numerous health challenges, Bishop Reese retired from his position as Pastor.
-In the spring of 2011 Bishop Reese appointed his son, Elder Stewart Reese, III as Pastor of Bethesda Cathedral of the Apostolic Faith, Inc.
+In the spring of 2011, Bishop Reese appointed his son, Suffragan Stewart Reese, III as Pastor of Bethesda Cathedral of the Apostolic Faith, Inc.

 Under his leadership, Bethesda continues to thrive, with souls being added to God’s Kingdom weekly.
 In June 2011 the church celebrated 42 years of ministry.
 In fall 2012 the Austin Drive Community Resource Center opened on Glenwood Avenue.
 Today the center provides food, clothing, GED classes, a Parenting Café, summer camp, and many other community services.